Concealed Weapons Permit in Miami

 Are there any other fees involved with the concealed weapons permit in Miami class?
 Only the $97 licensing fee payable directly to the Florida Department of Agriculture and Consumer Services.
 There are no other fees involved.

 Do I need to pay for the class when I sign up?
-No, you may pay for the class upon arrival or you may pay when you sign up on line.
+No, you may pay for the class after your attendance.

 Do I need to sign up on line?
 No, You can simply give us a call and we’ll arrange everything for you over the phone.